 The heterogeneity of experiences regarding barriers impairing RTW, raises the importance of OTs in providing holistic care for those post-trauma.
 Pain and fatigue were the main barriers, with chronic pain due to physical injury, fatigue and side effects of medication.
 This resonates with existing evidence on factors negatively affecting RTW after upper limb injury (Kuijpers et al., 2004).
 Reduced physical functioning combined with feelings of frustration and rejection, was recognised as having adverse effects on the mental health and wellbeing of trauma survivors.
+For some this was compounded by the Covid-19 pandemic, in the postponement of healthcare appointments and surgical operations.
+However, online therapy and exercises from healthcare professional were positive in supporting individuals’ mental and physical health.
+This included fewer distractions, greater opportunity to rest, and greater opportunity for individualised physical exercise programmes via telerehabilitation.
 Lowered self-image and self-efficacy meant that many survivors would self-isolate and avoid situations they would otherwise have engaged in.
 This resulted in mental wellbeing and hindered an individual’s ability to RTW.
 These findings concur with previous research (Kang et al., 2021) reporting that musculoskeletal trauma patients often experience feelings of stress, depression and isolation, which subsequently weaken their ability to engage in daily activities.

 The lack of support from workplaces and health services also contributed to social isolation and feelings of loneliness, in turn, worsening self-esteem.
+In some instances, this was worsened by Covid-19 lockdowns, yet for most advances in telerehabilitation (for online therapy, and in socialising with family and friends) were immensely valued.
 It is clear that reduced mental wellbeing, pain, fatigue and lack of support, are interdependent to one’s identity, and ability to engage in meaningful occupations.
 It is crucial that OTs incorporate these into rehabilitation programmes, and appreciate the personal experiences and barriers facing service users, holistically, in order to help them reclaim a sense of identity.
 This supports Desiron’s review (2011) evidencing the suitability of OTs in facilitating RTW, given that OTs are well-placed to support a person’s change in identity, psychological wellbeing, and understand how physical and environmental factors can impact a person’s occupational self (Ross, 2005).
+Although we did not explore what trauma survivors want in workplace interventions to support RTW, for people having experienced stroke, flexible working environments and supportive social networks are important facilitators of long-term RTW (Alaszewski et al., 2007).
+This will be important as we emerge from the Covid-19 pandemic, equipped with advances in telerehabilitation and possibilities in remote working.

 Occupational therapy in overcoming barriers